 According to the call for proposals, IOs are obliged to regularly report about their activities and any difficulties encountered.
 This is usually done via the progress reports as well as the periodic reports according to the schedule set in the Grant Agreement and its annexes.
-Additional reporting might be requested in case it is considered necessary to monitor closely the performance of projects and in order to provide suitable support.
+Additional reporting might be requested in case it is considered necessary to monitor closely the performance of projects and in order to provide suitable support, for instance in specific situations.